Akshaysrajan/Akshaysrajan/README.md

 # About Me

 I'm Akshay s rajan.
 2nd year BCA student at CASP.
-Volunteer at Kerala Police Cyberdome and active member of many Tech communities.
+Volunteer at Kerala Police Cyberdome and active member of Tech communities.
+I find vulnerabilities in websites.
+Recently i was able to secure a kerala gov site and some startup companies.
-I'm currently working on my Problem solving skills and Development.
+I'm currently working on my Problem solving and Development skills.
 Looking forward to do some internship.

 # Things I am passionate about